 Manufacturing embroidered patches has come a long way from the hand-sewn method that was relied upon decades ago.
 In these modern times high-quality and custom embroidered patches are made using computer-controlled embroidery machines.

-This high-tech equipment allows the custom patch makers like us to create a bulk quantity of embroidered patches at wholesale prices within a short amount of time.
+These high-tech tools and equipment allows custom patch makers like us to create a bulk quantity of embroidered patches at wholesale prices within a short amount of time.
 Most importantly, they allow for consistency and uniformity in design, quality and stitching for every single patch.

 There are different types of embroidery machines available.
 For a business, it’s best to use high-end multi-needle, multi-head professional embroidery machines.
 These may have between 9 to 16 needles, to mount more threads and faster production.